telegrapher/debian-over-serial-port-howto/README.md

 Although there is plenty of help on how to add a terminal to the serial port, this is usually after the installation.
 There is not much information on how to start from scratch.

 The best source of information I've been able to find is from the [pcengines.info forum](http://pcengines.info/forums/?page=post&id=51C5DE97-2D0E-40E9-BFF7-7F7FE30E18FE).

-In this HOWTO, I'm just consolidating the information, updating it and making it more generic.
+In this HOWTO, I'm just consolidating this information, updating it and making it more generic.

-## Why.
+## Why

 There are three usecases where today (2018) this may be still useful outside the embedded world: